e280/authlocal/readme.md

 # 🛡️ [Authduo.org](https://authduo.org/)

-*Authduo makes it free and easy for you to setup user logins onto your website or web app.*
+*Login system for your website or web app.*

 🥞 **Easy as pancakes** – paste in a tiny amount of code to get auth for free
 🔑 **Passwordless** – users have cryptographic identity keypairs